-An annual tradition, you can wear your plaid flannel and head out to Hessel Park to watch the lumberjack demonstrations (your kids will love it!) and enjoy music, art, food trucks, crafts, games and more.
+An annual tradition, you can wear your plaid flannel and head out to Centennial Park to watch the lumberjack show (your kids will love it!) and enjoy music, art, food trucks, crafts, games and more.

 This museum located at Lake of the Woods Forest Preserve in Mahomet offers a variety of great educational programs for kids during fall, many of which are free or very cheap.
-Hours are 1-5 p.m., Tuesday through Saturday (subject to change at any time).
+Hours are 1-5 p.m. daily (excluding Thanksgiving) and subject to change at any time.